emmywritescode/Datakliq-ATM-Performance-and-Maintenance-Dashboard/README.md

 The model is a star schema.
 Overall, there are 7 dimension tables and 1 fact table (transactions) as seen below.
 For adequate analysis, a bridge table (ATM Id) containing unique ATM ids was created to build a relationship between the transactions table and the ATM maintenance table.
 ![](model.png)
 ## Analysis and Visualization
+Two report pages were prepared to show the ATM usage patterns separately from the ATM maintenance dashboard.
+On the first, analysis revealed the following:
+- A total of 6.52 million transactions were carried out in all five states over the period.